 Over the past 90-plus years, the Gilroy Knights of Columbus has donated tens of thousands of dollars to the parish, parish groups, and St. Mary School.
 It maintains two annual scholarships for St. Mary School Graduates and has contributed to a variety of causes over the years.
 Its most recent contributions have included a $5,000 donation to partially offset the new Youth Minister’s first-year expenses, a $1,000 donation for a fence and other improvements at the Old St. Mary Cemetery for which it has provided weed control and other maintenance over the years, a $750 donation for the Mexico Mission, and a $500 donation to assist with Catholic media as part of the Lighthouse Media Kiosk.

-Currently, the Gilroy Knights of Columbus Council has over 100 members and meets the First Tuesday of each month at Serra Cottage.
-Each Business meeting begins with a prayer and the Pledge of Allegiance, and ends with a prayer.
-In addition to normal business, many meetings feature speakers from a variety of City agencies including the Mayor, the local Public School District, and other organizations.
-The Council hosts a social for members and their families, guests and prospective members on the third Tuesday of each month, also at Serra Cottage, where it maintains its supplies.
+Currently, the Gilroy Knights of Columbus Council has over 100 members and meets on the First Tuesday of each month at Serra Cottage.
+Each Business meeting begins with a prayer and the Pledge of Allegiance and ends with a prayer.
+In addition to normal business, many meetings feature speakers from a variety of City agencies, including the Mayor, the local Public School District, and other organizations.
+The Council hosts a social for members and their families, guests, and prospective members on the third Tuesday of each month, also at Serra Cottage, where it maintains its supplies.
 The Council’s annual St. Valentine’s Day crab feed and its youth Free Throw Competition are both held in the Parish Hall.
-A calendar of events is available on the Council website.
+A calendar of events is available on the Council’s website.

 The Knights of Columbus has what is referred to as a Columbian Year.
 It runs from July 1st through June 30th.
 Council and Assembly activities and reports, in addition to the election of officers, are based on the Columbian Year.